 Potential audiences have many factors that need to be addressed before you can say this particular audience, is the one.

-Why You Shouldn't Go Talk To Potential Customers Straight Away
+Why You Shouldn't Get Out Of The Building Straight Away

 Going in with an open mind is good, but open doesn’t mean empty.
 The people you interview will have their own biases, frames, filters and anchors, and you may not be equipped to sieve through it.
 You’ll lack the deeper insight and context, because you don’t know what you don’t know.